SystemsApproach/book/internetworking/impl.rst

 processed at the same time.
 For example, Stage 2 can be making a second lookup on packet A while Stage 1 is doing an initial lookup on packet B, and so on.
 This means the NPU as a whole is able to keep up with line speeds.
-As of this writing, the state-of-the-art is 12.8 Tbps.
+As of this writing, the state of the art is 25.6 Tbps.

-Finally, :numref:`Figure %s <fig-whitebox>` includes other commodity components that make this all practical.
+Finally, :numref:`Figure %s <fig-baremetal>` includes other commodity components that make this all practical.
 In particular, it is now possible to buy pluggable *transceiver* modules that take care of all the media access details—be it Gigabit Ethernet, 10-Gigabit Ethernet,